Bejasc/BearPearr-QuestionsBot/README.md

 4. Press `Copy` to take your Discord Token.
 Use this value as the `BOT_TOKEN` environment variable.
 5. Navigate to the `OAuth2` tab.
 Select the `bot` scope.
 6. Copy the URL generated, and navigate to it in your browser.
 Select the server to invite the bot into.

+## Mongo DB Setup

+1. Create a new Project in MongoDB
+2. Create a free Cluster in that project
+3. Select the appropriate region, and give the cluster a meaningful name
+4. Create a mongo user for your cluster.
+5. Find your mongo connection string, should appear similar to `mongodb+srv://bejasc:<password>@<cluster>.u6fxo.mongodb.net/<database>?retryWrites=true&w=majority`.
+Use this value as the `MONGO_URI` environment variable.
+Do not change this URI. `<password>` and `<dbname>` are provided by environment variables.

 ## Heroku Setup